 For all of their benefits, dentures fall short of mimicking your natural teeth.
 They can be cumbersome, tedious to maintain, require glues, and can be downright uncomfortable at times.
 Not to mention they can slide and move around, making it difficult to enjoy certain foods.
 And as if that weren’t enough, they can result in bone resorption, changing the structure of your face, resulting in a sagging aged appearance.

-With dental implants, you can kiss all of those aforementioned issues goodbye for good.
+With full mouth dental implants, you can kiss all of those aforementioned issues goodbye for good.
 Let’s take a look at how and when to get started.

 Signs It Might Be Time for the Switch: